Jayasri Burman: 2021, River of Faith, Art Exposure, Bikaner House, New Delhi

-River of Faith, a tribute to the Ganges which is the life force of India, connecting its inhabitants across space and time.
+"River of Faith, a tribute to the Ganges which is the life force of India, connecting its inhabitants across space and time.
 In her imagination, the Ganga assumes many forms, embodying both fantasy and reality, fertility and ferocity, origin and annihilation, hope and despair.
-Her unique stylisation creates a visual language that allows for exciting new modes of perception.
+Her unique stylisation creates a visual language that allows for exciting new modes of perception."

 The spatial arrangement of this Jahnavi that runs into 36' in two diptychs coincides with constructivist ideas and theoretical discussions on the expressive power of monochromatic moods and moorings created with dense charcoal in thicker passionate contours of controlled compositional spaces.
 From the beginning of her days of pedagogy Jayasri has believed that colours and lines have independent symbolic meanings, and they presented a spiritual flow of imagery: Contours create space, development, and mood, whereas flowing filled lines represent time, extension, and deep thought.

-The genesis of being in this exhibition must begin with the 4 sculptures that traverse generations of legends stories and mythical renderings.